Igglybuff/awesome-piracy/readme.md

 ## Ripping, Transcoding, Converting, Encoding
 - [Handbrake](https://handbrake.fr/) :star2: HandBrake is a tool for converting video from nearly any format to a selection of modern, widely supported codecs.
-- [MakeMKV](http://www.makemkv.com/) MakeMKV is your one-click solution to convert video that you own into free and patents-unencumbered format that can be played everywhere.
+- [MakeMKV](http://www.makemkv.com/) MakeMKV is your one-click solution to convert video that you own into a free and patents-unencumbered format that can be played everywhere.
 - [ffmpeg](https://ffmpeg.org/) A complete, cross-platform solution to record, convert and stream audio and video.
 - [sickbeard_mp4_automator](https://github.com/mdhiggins/sickbeard_mp4_automator) Automatically convert video files to a standardized mp4 format with proper metadata tagging to create a beautiful and uniform media library
 - [Automatic Ripping Machine](https://b3n.org/automatic-ripping-machine/) The A.R.M.
 (Automatic Ripping Machine) detects the insertion of an optical disc, identifies the type of media and autonomously performs the appropriate action